 - Do you work with hair or skin in a way that can lead to chemical or physical injury?

 - Do you prepare food and beverages?

-If you answered “yes” to two or more of the above questions, an insurance for independent contractors can, without a shadow of a doubt, benefit you!
+If you answered “yes” to two or more of the above questions, independent contractor insurance is highly recommended.

 Independent contractors, small businesses, and larger companies all bear the same legal obligations and liabilities.
 For example, as an independent contractor, you can be held legally responsible for damages such as the following: